 Funds for the Leon F. Miller Grant for Graduate Studies are invested and managed through the Northwest Foundation.
 Eligibility for the award requires the student to be fully accepted into a graduate program and enrolled in a minimum of six hours of graduate study each trimester for which the grant is awarded.
 Recipients are selected by an application process through the Graduate Council, which may consider other criteria such as scholastic standing or financial need.
 The award may be used toward tuition, textbooks, and other fees.

 One grant of no less than $500 shall be awarded following the selection criteria.

-The application and deadline information is e-mailed to students early in the spring trimester.
-Completed applications are to be submitted electronically to email@example.com.
+Information about the scholarship is e-mailed to students early in the spring trimester.

 Recipients shall be graduates of North Andrew High School, Rosendale, Missouri, shall have a minimum GPA of 2.00, and show financial need.
 See high school guidance counselor for application.

 Recipient shall be classified as a freshman, sophomore, junior, or senior and maintain enrollment to be considered as a full-time student by the University.The recipient shall also be serving as a Northwest Student Ambassador.